 - Reduced agitation, aggression, and anxiety

-Another major, placebo-controlled study showed that survivors treated with amantadine achieved a significantly faster recovery than those treated with a placebo.
-Thus, antiparkinsonian agents can be effective in TBI recovery.
+Another major placebo-controlled study showed that survivors treated with amantadine achieved a significantly faster recovery than those treated with a placebo.
+Thus, antiparkinsonian agents can be an effective addition to a TBI recovery plan.

 5. Antispasmodic Medications

-Lastly, antispasmodic medications can help temporarily relieve stiff muscles after a brain injury.
+Lastly, antispasmodic medications can help temporarily relieve spasticity or muscle stiffness after traumatic brain injury.
 The most common types of antispasmodic medication include:

-- Baclofen: works by activating GABA receptors, which help produce a calming effect on the central nervous system.
-It can either be taken orally or delivered intrathecally through a spinal port.
+- Baclofen: This medication activates GABA receptors, which help produce a relaxing effect on the central nervous system.
+It can either be taken orally or delivered intrathecally through a surgically implanted pump.

-- Botox: is another common antispasmodic medication that blocks the nerve signals that cause muscles to contract.
-Botox injections have longer-lasting effects, about 3-6 months, than oral medications.
+- Botox: This is another common antispasmodic medication that blocks the nerve signals that cause muscles to contract.
+Botox is injected into specific muscles and generally creates longer-lasting effects (about 3-4 months).

-While antispasmodic medications provide temporary relief to spasticity and other muscle conditions, it does not address the root cause which is the miscommunication between the brain and affected muscles.
+While antispasmodic medications provide temporary relief of spasticity and other muscle conditions, they do not address the root cause, which is the miscommunication between the brain and affected muscles.

 The only way to promote long-term spasticity relief is through high repetition of rehab exercises.
 This will help reinforce demand for those functions in the brain and encourage neuroplasticity.
-Therefore, it’s important to pursue rehabilitation while taking medications in the aftermath of a traumatic brain injury.
+Therefore, it’s important to prioritize rehabilitation exercises while taking medications in the aftermath of a traumatic brain injury.

 Using Medication After Traumatic Brain Injury